 Regular Meeting - at Medford Samuel Crocker Lawrence Lodge (not a public event) (start time not confirmed) MM-SF9 REG

 Pequossette Lodge Fraternal Visitation, Arlington

 March 14, 2019 7:00 pm - 9:00 pm

 Arlington @ 19 Academy Street, Arlington, MA, 02476

-Lodge of Instruction - at Arlington 3rd Lodge of Instruction (not a public event) (start time not confirmed) MM-U1S LOI
+Lodge of Exemplification (2nd degree), replacing Lodge of Instruction for March - at Arlington 3rd Lodge of Instruction (not a public event) (start time not confirmed) MM-U1U LOI

 The 2019 Lodge of Exemplification will be at the Arlington Masonic Temple, Monday March 18th

 (Lodge of Instruction night).